The Pi Bike

 The Pi Bike is a fully functional bicycle designed by Martijn Koomen and Tadas Maksimovas, handmade from carbon fibre material in the shape of the mathematical symbol, Pi (π).

 The Pi Bike was officially revealed in March 2017 to coincide with 'Pi Day', the annual international celebration of Pi, which is observed on March 14th each year.
 As luck would have it, March 14th is also Albert Einstein's birthday.
 So, what better way to celebrate the grand reveal than an inaugural ride for the genius himself?

 The Making of

-Martijn Koomen and Tadas Maksimovas started this project after being inspired by the pi bike illustration created by Malaysian illustrator Yau Hoong.
-We embraced the challenge to take a simple drawing and make it into a fully functioning bicycle.
+Martijn Koomen and Tadas Maksimovas began this project after first seeing the work of Malaysian illustrator Tang Yau Hoong.
+Martjin and Tadas embraced the complex challenge of taking a simple drawing and rendering it into a fully functioning 3D object.

 During the development process, prototypes were produced from simple materials, such as cardboard and plywood.
 Once the design of the frame was finalised, a resin prototype was cast for testing.

 For the finished product, we cast the frame from carbon fibre material, which offers exactly the characteristics needed for a strong, sleek, lightweight bike frame.
 We fitted wheels, a high-end crank set, and racing handlebars, and the finished bike was ready for its grand reveal.